AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

  Alternatively, do this from command prompt of the MySQL container

-*Make sure to run the data import uses the contosoapp database account*
+*Make sure to run the data import using the contosoapp database account*

  ```bash